 Features to Consider When Buying a Yo-Yo

-- Composition – no one wants to waste their hard-earned cash on something that has bad build-quality, even if you’re purchasing a yo-yo.
-Thus, many people have spent a good amount of time researching the materials comprising the yo-yo they’re looking at. generally, hard plastics and wood are a great solution because you know they’re not going to break really easily.
+- Composition – no one wants to waste their hard-earned cash on something that has lousy build-quality, even if you’re purchasing a yoyo.
+Thus, many people have spent a reasonable amount of time researching the materials comprising the yoyo they’re looking at.
+Generally, hard plastics and wood are a great solution because you know they’re not going to break easily.
 Additionally, be sure to look at the string material that is being used.
-However, you can easily add your own type of string if you prefer something more heavy-duty.
+However, you can easily add your type of string if you prefer something more heavy-duty.

-- Price – Since the price of yo-yos can vary, many people are interested in the price.
-Be sure to search the market and see if a price point is something you truly care about.
+- Price – Since the cost of yoyos can vary, many people are interested in the price.
+Be sure to search the market and see if a price point is something you genuinely care about.
 Generally speaking, its safe to assume that the lower the price, the lower the quality (but not always).

 Yo-Yo’ing 101 – Beginners Advice

 If you’re brand-spankin’ new to yo-yoing, we highly recommend taking a closer look at this video below.
-Its pretty straight-forward and easy to follow.
-Plus it helps lay down the fundamentals needed to quickly grow your skills!
+It’s pretty straight-forward and easy to follow.
+Plus, it helps lay down the fundamentals needed to grow your skills quickly!

 Yoyo Shopping Guide

 What do you look for when shopping for Yo-Yos these days?
-Well firstly, that depends on your level of skill.
-When it comes to yo-yos, there is a yo-yo available that exactly suits your needs.
-Circus tricks in all shapes and sizes are making a huge comeback in schools these days, with Diablo, hula hopping and yo-yos fast becoming party favorites again as kids show off their tricks and compare skills.
-Professional yo-yo’ing is a serious art and requires a lot of practice and skill.
-There is a huge selection of modern yo-yos available, as well as collectibles and retro models.
-This guide is here to inform you of all the choices you have when shopping for a yo-yo so that you can walk away with a great take on an age-old classic for the right price.
+Well, firstly, that depends on your level of skill.
+When it comes to yoyos, there is a yoyo available that precisely suits your needs.
+Circus tricks in all shapes and sizes are making a considerable comeback in schools these days, with Diablo, hula hopping, and yoyos fast becoming party favorites again as kids show off their tricks and compare skills.
+Professional yoyo’ ing is a serious art and requires a lot of practice and skill.
+There is a vast selection of modern yoyos available, as well as collectibles and retro models.
+This guide is here to inform you of all the choices you have when shopping for a yoyo so that you can walk away with a great take on an age-old classic for the right price.

 Are you a beginner?

-If you haven’t touched a yo-yo before, or perhaps have played a little but don’t have any tricks under your belt, or you are buying a gift for someone who hasn’t played with a yo-yo before, then a beginner yo-yo is your best way to go.
+If you haven’t touched a yoyo before, or perhaps have played a little but don’t have any tricks under your belt, or are buying a gift for someone who hasn’t played with a yoyo before, then a beginner yoyo is your best way to go.

-These yo-yos are cheap, from $2 up to a maximum of $20 and are classed as responsive.
-Responsive yo-yos react automatically when you pull at the string or move your finger so that you can throw them down and they roll back up with ease.
-Using a responsive yo-yo is best for beginners so that you can get the hang of simple string and hang tricks and you can enjoy yourself as you quickly build up a repertoire of tricks
+These yoyos are cheap, from $2 to a maximum of $20, and are classed as responsive.
+Responsive yoyos react automatically when you pull at the string or move your finger so that you can throw them down and roll back up with ease.
+Using a responsive yoyo is best for beginners so that you can get the hang of simple string and hang tricks, and you can enjoy yourself as you quickly build up a repertoire of skills.

-Like we said before, it doesn’t really matter what brand of yo-yo you chose as a beginner.
+Like we said before, it doesn’t matter what brand of yoyo you chose as a beginner.
 Just find one that you like the look of and feel of in your hand and on your finger.

-As you build up that list of tricks and are feeling unchallenged with your beginner, responsive yo-yo, you can to step into the world of professional yo-yos.
-These professional yo-yos begin as unresponsive yo-yos, and again, you do not have to break the bank to get a quality unresponsive yo-yo.
+As you build up that list of tricks and are feeling unchallenged with your beginner, responsive yoyo, you can step into the world of professional yoyos.
+These professional yoyos begin as unresponsive yoyos, and again, you do not have to break the bank to get a quality unresponsive yoyo.

-For a metal version, we suggest that you look into any ‘Magic’ branded yo-yo.
-They are priced in the range of $10 to $20 and are a great first-time unresponsive yo-yo.
-Another great quality brand to consider is the Replay Pro.
-These models are plastic and therefore durable and cheap.
+For a metal version, we suggest that you look into any ‘Magic’ branded yoyo.
+They are priced in the range of $10 to $20 and are a great first-time unresponsive yoyo.
+Another excellent quality brand to consider is Replay Pro.
+These models are plastic and, therefore, durable and cheap.

 Tech Trick Master?

-As you continue to progress with your yo-yo abilities, perhaps beginning to create your own tricks and mastering tricks such as the Kamikaze and other slack tricks with your Magic or Replay Pro unresponsive model, you can start to look into more specific and Tech Trick designed models.
+As you continue to progress with your yoyo abilities, perhaps beginning to create your tricks and mastering tricks such as the Kamikaze and other slack tricks with your Magic or Replay Pro unresponsive model, you can start to look into more specific, and Tech Trick designed models.

-Perhaps you are not exactly into technical tricks, but love impressing people with the speed of your yo-yo’ing and performing tricks that are based around speed.
-When shopping for a speed yo-yo, you need to look for an angular shape between the two wheels where the string is attached, and more importantly, a V shape.
+Perhaps you are not precisely into technical tricks, but love impressing people with the speed of your yoyo’ ing and performing tricks based on rate.
+When shopping for a speed yoyo, you need to look for an angular shape between the two wheels where the string is attached, and more importantly, a V shape.
 Such models that are great for speed tricks are the Throw Revolution Zepher.
 The Magic Skyva and the Magic Yo-Yo T5 are also great speed yoyos as they have the classic angular V shape.

-When looking to perform speed tricks, you should also keep an eye for models that flow easily on the string, that are lightweight and stable, allowing you to comfortably and confidently throw your yo-yo around without difficulty.
+When looking to perform speed tricks, you should also keep an eye for models that flow smoothly on the string, that are lightweight and stable, allowing you to comfortably and confidently throw your yoyo around without difficulty.

 Plastic or Metal?

-When it comes to choosing whether your yo-yo should be plastic or metal, that is really your choice of preference.
-There is a lot of debate ever since the metal yo-yo came about, boasting longer spin times, however with advancing plastic technology, this is not at all true.
+When it comes to choosing whether your yoyo should be plastic or metal, that is your choice of preference.
+There is a lot of debate ever since the metal yoyo came about, boasting longer spin times, however with advancing plastic technology, and this is not at all true.

 Yo-Yo for Fun

-There are many fun yo-yos available that are a non-competition quality that you can purchase as gifts or for yourself for a bit of fun.
-These include collectible yo-yos, gimmick yo-yos, light-up yo-yos and many more.
-Undersized and narrow yo-yos are also available for you to mix it up and keep your yo-yo throwing new and inventive.
+There are many fun yoyos available that are a non-competition quality that you can purchase as gifts or for yourself for a bit of fun.
+These include collectible yoyos, gimmick yoyos, light-up yoyos, and many more.
+Undersized and narrow yoyos are also available for you to mix and keep your yoyo throwing new and inventive.

-So when it comes to yo-yo shopping, decide what stage of professionalism you are at and work from there.
-There is a huge array of different quality and style yo-yos that you can choose from that are designed for different stages of trick knowledge.
-You also need to consider what material you want to use, be it metal or plastic.
-Essentially the choice is up to you on your preference, whatever yo-yo you choose will give you lasting enjoyment for years to come.
+So when it comes to yoyo shopping, decide what stage of professionalism you are at and work from there.
+There is a massive array of different quality and style yoyos that you can choose from that are designed for different stages of trick knowledge.
+It would help if you also considered what material you want to use, be it metal or plastic.
+Mainly the choice is up to you on your preference; whatever yoyo you choose will give you lasting enjoyment for years to come.